Kong/docs.konghq.com/app/_hub/kong-inc/exit-transformer/index.md

   instantiate them if they do not exist.
 </div>

-If you maniupulate body and headers, see the
+If you manipulate body and headers, see the
 [Modify the body and headers regardless if provided](#mod-body-head) example below.

 ### Example Functions